Eric Akogyiram

 Eric Akogyiram (born 25 June 1969) is a retired Ghanaian sprinter who specialized in the 100 metres.

+Akogyiram competed for the BYU Cougars track and field team before transferring to the George Mason Patriots track and field program.
+He was an All-American for BYU, finishing 6th in the 100 m at the 1990 NCAA Division I Outdoor Track and Field Championships.

 He won the silver medal at the 1987 All-Africa Games.
 The same year he competed at the 1987 World Championships, reaching the semi-final with the relay team.
 He also competed at the 1992 Olympic Games.

 His personal best time was 10.23 seconds, achieved in April 1990 in Provo.